Ripon International Festival

 Another major achievement was to secure one of the finest choirs in Europe for the 2004 festival.
 The thirty-eight members of the St. Nikolai Church Choir of the State Tretyakov Gallery Moscow “astonishingly young, but their voices are as old as time” (The Times) gave a breathtaking performance of the Rachmaninov Vespers in the year which marked the 400th Anniversary of the granting of the City’s Charter by King James I.

 A stream of stage and literary celebrities has also run through the programme: Sir Derek Jacobi (the Festival’s President), Geraldine McEwan, Michael Pennington, Richard Pasco, Barbara Jefford, Rohan McCullough, Liverpool Poet Adrian Henri, Michael Holroyd, Wendy Cope, Alison Weir, Simon Armitage and Alexander McCall Smith are among those who have appeared in Ripon.
 Other popular events have included John Williams guitar, Japanese Taiko drummers, puppet theatre, Zulu dance, song and drums, jazz and folk concerts.

-Over the years the Festival has steadily developed the scope of its programme and built a strong following from throughout the northern region and from as far afield as the South of England and the North of Scotland with regular visitors from Europe.
-Spring concerts were added in 2005, 2006, 2008, 2010, 2012, 2014, 2015, and 2017, attracting capacity audiences.
+Over the years the Festival has steadily developed the scope of its programme and built a strong following from throughout the UK with visitors from Europe, Canada, Australia, South Africa, and the USA.
+Spring concerts take place in alternate years, attracting capacity audiences.
 The part played by local companies and individuals as sponsors and volunteers continues to be a vital factor in its success.